f-trivino/freeipa-pr-ci/doc/prscheduler.md

 # FreeIPA PR CI Developer Documentation
+THIS NEEDS TO BE UPDATED
 ## PR scheduler

 ### Overview

 With the PR CI, a suite of tests is launched when a Pull Request is opened against freeipa github repository, but this test suite contains only a selection among all the tests available in `ipatests/` directory (the full suite would take too long to execute on each PR).